josevnz/nyrr/README.md

       foldersFromFilesStructure: true
 ```

-The dashboard we exported earlier ([[NYRR-1675298041762.json](roles/races/files/grafana/provisioning/dashboards/racing/NYRR-1675298041762.json)]) will be also copied to the right directory.
+The dashboard you exported earlier ([[NYRR-1675298041762.json](roles/races/files/grafana/provisioning/dashboards/racing/NYRR-1675298041762.json)]) will be also copied to the right directory.

 Next we will take care of the datasource.
 The datasource can also be defined as a yaml file on a special directory ([nyrr_race_results_datasouce](roles/races/templates/grafana/provisioning/datasources/nyrr_race_results_datasource.yaml.j2)):